Revolutionary Action Movement: Ideology

 The Afroamerican revolutionary, being inside the citadel of world imperialism and being the Vanguard against the most highly developed capitalist complex has problems no other revolutionary has had.
 His position is so strategic that victory means the downfall of the arch enemy of the oppressed (U.S. imperialism) and the beginning of the birth of a new world. --"The African American War of National-Liberation," RAM's Black AmericaRAM was the first group in the United States to synthesize the thought of Marx, Lenin, Mao, and Malcolm X into a comprehensive theory of revolutionary black nationalism.
-They combined socialism, black nationalism, and Third World internationalism into a coherent and applicable theory that called for revolution "inside the citadel of world imperialism," meaning the United States.
+They combined socialism, black nationalism, and Third World internationalism into a coherent and applicable theory that called for revolution "inside the citadel of world imperialism", meaning the United States.

 The revolutionary nationalists of RAM believed that colonized peoples around the world must rise up and destroy the "universal slavemaster".
 They also believed that all people have a right to self-determination, including the "internal black colony" of the United States.
 In their opinion, African Americans had to gain control of land and political power through national liberation and establish revolutionary socialism in sovereign, liberated lands.
 They emphasized creating a black nation on land in Mississippi, Louisiana, Alabama, Georgia, Florida, Texas, Virginia, South Carolina, and North Carolina that, in their eyes, rightfully belonged to black people.
 This push for a sovereign black nation was in some ways a reiteration of an old black leftist line from the 1930s.

 Many RAM activists derived their ideology from an older generation of revolutionary black leftists: Harry Haywood, Queen Mother Audley Moore, Harold Cruse, and Abner Berry as well as James Boggs and Grace Lee Boggs.
 Many of these older revolutionaries played a role of ideological and political mentorship to RAM activists.

+In 1965, RAM published the essays The Relationship of Revolutionary Afro-American Movement to the Bandung Revolution and The World Black Revolution.
+The Relationship of Revolutionary Afro-American Movement to the Bandung Revolution described the de-colonial Bandung Conference as the beginning of an era of "Bandung humanism".
+"Bandung Humanism" was described as "revolutionary revision of Western or traditional Marxism to relate revolutionary ideology adequately to the unprecedented political, socio-economic technological, psycho-cultural developments occurring in the post World War II era.
+The World Black Revolution cast the Chinese communist revolution as the initial spark of the Bandung era.
+It also called for the organization of a "People's liberation army on a world scale".